BinaryElement/ChromaToggleOld/Mapping.md

 * Ring Speed Multiplier
   * ID: 1950000006
   * Applies to all ring rotate events in the future, including Chroma ring spin events.
-  * A.r = Dictates the [speed multiplier of the rings](https://streamable.com/fxlse)
+  * Colour dictates the [speed multiplier of the rings](https://streamable.com/fxlse).
+Colour percentages are added together.
-    * Minimum value of 5%
-      * 0% will revert to 100%
-    * Maximum value of 1500%
+    * A.r = 0-100%
+    * A.g = 0-1,500%
+    * A.b = 0-10,000%
-    * Default value of 100% (RGB 17)
+    * Default value of 100% (A.r = 255, A.g = 0, A.b = 0)
 * Ring Propagation Multiplier
   * ID: 1950000007
   * Applies to all ring rotate events in the future, including Chroma ring spin events.
-  * A.r = Dictates the rate at which rings behind the first one have physics applied to them.
-High value makes all rings move simultaneously, low value gives them [significant delay](https://streamable.com/vsdr9)
+  * Colour dictates the rate at which rings behind the first one have physics applied to them.
+High value makes all rings move simultaneously, low value gives them [significant delay](https://streamable.com/vsdr9)  Colour percentages are added together.
-    * Minimum value of 0% (???)
-    * Maximum value of 750%
+    * A.r = 0-100%
+    * A.g = 0-1,500%
+    * A.b = 0-10,000%
-    * Default value of 100% (RGB 34)
+    * Default value of 100% (A.r = 255, A.g = 0, A.b = 0)
 * Ring Step Multiplier
   * ID: 1950000008
   * Applies to all ring rotate events in the future, including Chroma ring spin events.
-  * A.r = Multiplies the "step" value of the rings.
+  * Colour multiplies the "step" value of the rings.
 I'm honestly not sure what effect this has.
-    * Minimum value of 0%
-    * Maximum value of 1500%
+Colour percentages are added together.
+    * A.r = 0-100%
+    * A.g = 0-1,500%
+    * A.b = 0-10,000%
-    * Default value of 100% (RGB 17)
+    * Default value of 100% (A.r = 255, A.g = 0, A.b = 0)